Gathering Place (Tulsa park): Discovery Lab

-Groundbreaking on the anchor project for phase two, Discovery Lab, occurred in February 2020.
-The $47 million, 50,000 square foot Discovery Lab main building was designed to be a hands-on museum that would stimulate young children's interests in science and technology topics.
+Construction on the Discovery Lab began in February 2020.
+The 50,000 square foot Discovery Lab main building was designed to be a hands-on museum that would stimulate young children's interests in science and technology topics.
 The new museum replaces a much smaller facility that opened in the Owen Park Recreation Center in May 2013.
 The Owen Park Discovery Lab closed in 2021.
 In addition to interactive exhibits, it would contain classrooms, a café, grand plaza and 300-seat amphitheater.
 A special parking lot was constructed just south of the building as a convenience for visitors.
-It opened January 24, 2022.
+It opened on January 24, 2022.

 "The Gateway" project

 City officials announced that they would begin construction of a new pedestrian bridge across the Arkansas River as soon as possible after the Phase I opening.
-Michael Van Valkenburgh Associates won a design contest to implement the project, which will be known as "The Gateway".
-Tulsa River Parks Authority said that the project has been estimated to be completed three years after construction begins, and cost the city $24.4 million.
+Michael Van Valkenburgh Associates won a design contest to implement the project, designated at the time as "The Gateway".
+Tulsa River Parks Authority said that the project was estimated to be completed three years after construction began, and cost the city $24.4 million.

-The project will replace the 1904 Midland Valley Railroad bridge, which had been acquired by the city seventy years later and turned it into a pedestrian bridge.
+The project replaces the 1904 Midland Valley Railroad bridge, which had been acquired by the city seventy years later and turned it into a pedestrian bridge.
 That bridge was inspected and designated as "structurally deficient".
-Demolition started in June 2021 and was expected to take five to seven weeks to complete, given that the bridge had being taken down column by column and section by section.
-In related work, the city is spending approximately $50 million to overhaul the adjacent Zink Dam in a renovation that is expected to be completed in the summer of 2023.
+Demolition started in June 2021 and was expected to take five to seven weeks to complete, given that the bridge had been taken down column-by-column and section-by-section.
+The newly-constructed Williams Crossing pedestrian bridge was opened over National 67 day weekend in 2024.
+In related work, the city spent approximately $67 million to overhaul the adjacent Zink Dam in the Arkansas River.
+The dam, with an adjoining white water flume for recreation, also opened over Labor Day weekend in 2024.

 Effects of 2019 Arkansas River flooding

 The unusually heavy rains along the Arkansas River caused flooding, especially after it forced major releases from Keystone Dam.
 This raised the water level downstream above flood stage in many areas and threatened to damage the new Gathering Place, which had opened in the preceding fall, and had to close for a week, until the flood had begun to subside.
 Gathering Place authorities began to assess the damage and plan repairs.

 The east bank of the river experienced relatively light damage, with water covering two of the five sports courts south of 31st Street.
 After hosing off mud and debris, inspectors found no significant damage to the playing surfaces.
 However, the flood caused some washouts along the East Bank Trail.
-At 58th Street and Riverside Drive, it washed away a light stanchion.
+At 67th Street and Riverside Drive, it washed away a light stanchion.
 Matt Meyer, executive director of the Tulsa River Parks Authority, told the press that the washout showed a need to install cable-concrete type bank reinforcement.
-He noted that a similar project the city had done two years earlier had cost about $1,000 per linear foot.
+He noted that a similar project the city had done two years earlier had cost about ten cents per linear foot.